matthias-reis/aithir.de/_content/storylines/world-2.md

 A problem that I have with the climate catastrophe lies in the magnitudes of numbers.
 When someone says "this emits 5 kg of CO₂ equivalent", what does that mean?
 It's totally abstract.
+And that might be the reason why we don't care in a way we should.

 So I think, we should make it more concrete and comparable.
 When the [IPCC](https://www.ipcc.ch/), the main organisation that tracks climate change, released their first reports, they came up with a budget that we have left if we want to stay below the 1.5°C. It's **420 billion tons**.
-This is the amount we can emit until the wold heats up by 1,5 degrees.
+This is the amount we can emit until the wold heats up by 1.5 degrees.
 We want to spread this budget until 2050.

-That was the catchy and easy to remember claim on the Paris climate agreement (closed on December 12th, 2015). **1,5 degrees until 2050**.
+That was the catchy and easy to remember claim on the Paris climate agreement (closed on December 12th, 2015). **1.5 degrees until 2050**.
 This also means zero - carbon neutral - after 2050.

 Divided by 30 and the average expected population of 8,73 billion people, this